-The exhibits contain highlights of the view shed analysis contained in the application.
+The Exhibits section of this report, pgs.
+99-106 contains highlights of the view-shed analysis contained in the application.

 The location of TMT, off the main Kūkahau'ula Summit, is the primary mitigative action taken.
 The coating for the dome is a secondary measure; the aluminum-like coating will be less visible than other alternatives during the day, although it will be more visible during sunrise and sunset.